Elementary School (Design) Memories . . .

 My wife and daughter had started watching the show together a few years prior; I’d generally be practicing guitar in my office, occasionally traversing the family room to get a cup of coffee.
 I soon realized that, with increasing frequency, I was stopping to watch for a few minutes here and there, especially towards the end of the show.

 Now, the more cynical among you might be tempted to be a bit suspicious of my motives, but allow me to explain a bit further . . .

-Much of the first half of each PR episode is filled ...
+Much of the first half of each ...

 [Editor's note: We had this statement on our "Service" page; we've redesigned that to be less "wordy", but we did want to retain its sentiment on the site.]

 We believe that the quality of service provided by an architect helps to define the quality of an Owner's experience throughout the life of a project.
 We've been fortunate to have been involved in projects which are defined by wonderful and sublime design.
 But underpinning that design, and insuring that the overall project experience was (on most days!) a smooth one, was a well-defined and executed plan for serving the project on a daily basis.
-A smooth-running project is important not only for inspiring confidence in both the owner and the project team, but also because it allows the Owner and the project team to continue to refine and develop the project beyond the construction documents phase of the work.
-Once construction ...
+A smooth-running project is important not only for inspiring confidence in both the owner and the project team, but also because it allows the Owner and the project team to continue to refine and develop the ...

 Our submittal is in - wish us luck!
 The Awards Luncheon is Friday, June 16th at the Hilton El Conquistador down in Oro Valley, so it's fingers crossed.

 In other news, we've received our actual timeslot for our presentation at the conference - project owner John Pappas and I will be presenting at 9:50AM, in the prestigious "Presidio 2" conference room.